 On Mac OS X 10.3 through 10.5, our free MemoryCell provided a quick overview on the memory (RAM) being used by each of your applications.
 Alas, it was broken by Mac OS X 10.6, and a replacement was not in the cards.
 Fortunately, as Mac OS X matured, the problem of applications using too much RAM diminished greatly.

 PongSaver was a MacOS screensaver/clock which kept time using the score of a game of Pong.
-First released way back in 2005, it was retired from active development in 2017.
+First released way back in 2005, we retired it from active development in 2017.

 Pulsar burned brightly, until it was snuffed out by forces entirely beyond our control.
 First released January 2nd, 2009, Pulsar was a fantastic tool for listening to SiriusXM streaming content.
 Unfortunately, SiriusXM never provided a proper API for audio streaming.
 Pulsar used all manner of clever hacks and workarounds to get audio, but it eventually it became clear that they wished to kill off any and all third-party players.
 Ultimately, we were forced to give up the fight, and on October 1st, 2012, Pulsar was retired.